Big fish eat little fish, the strong prey upon the weak, and the knowledgeable quarry the ignorant.

 Many believe City Council is out of touch, not listening to citizen input, defying ‘the will of the people’.
 There’s truth here to be sure, but is this the real story?

 Politicians have a finely tuned, innate ability to hear and understand exactly what voters want, and don’t.
 Their political careers depend upon this talent.
-What they actually do, is of course another matter, often driven by dark, murky forces and nefarious agendas.
+What they actually do, is of course another matter, often driven by dark, murky forces, nefarious agendas and outside influences.

 2. Scotland County Economic Development